 SCIENTIFIC BACKGROUND

-In Gaucher disease, a differentiation is made between the non-neuronopathic and neuronopathic forms of the disease.
+In Gaucher disease, a distinction is made between the non-neuronopathic and neuronopathic forms of the disease.
 The non-neuronopathic form (classic type I) shows a chronic course with hepatosplenomegaly, hematological changes, and bone involvement without neurological symptoms.
 This type is the most common, accounting for 95% of cases, although disease onset and clinical expression are variable.
 The neuronopathic form can be acute or chronic.
 The acute neuronopathic form (classic type II) is characterized by severe neurologic complications that usually lead to death within the first two years of life.
 The chronic neuronopathic type (classic type III) differentiates from the acute form by a later onset of the disease and less progression, and is usually associated with marked hepatosplenomegaly and severe bone involvement.

 Direct measurement of β-glucocerebrosidase activity in leukocytes should be performed prior to molecular genetic testing of the GBA gene (ACMG Practice Guideline, 2011).